Hives and horses

 - The vessels start to leak fluid from the bloodstream into the areas just below the skin.
 Some hives are also related to the digestive system of your horse.

-- For the most part, hives are something that your horse can easily recover from, although in rare cases, hives can interfere with breathing.
+- For the most part, hives are something your horse can quickly recover from, although in rare cases, hives can interfere with breathing.
 It’s always a good idea to involve your veterinarian if your horse shows up with hives.

 Your horse may be allergic to something in his world – bugs, grasses, weeds, food, air, the universe.